Chaaan30/Chaaan30/README.md

 ## Henlooo 👋

-- I am Chaaan or Cristian Jay, an Undergraduate BSIT College Student in Mapua Malayan Colleges Laguna
+- I am Chaaan or Cristian Jay, an Undergraduate BSIT College Student at Mapua Malayan Colleges Laguna
 - I love playing games and anything anime related so, hope we get along :>

 <!--